 What is the Medicare General Enrollment Period?

-Medicare’s General Enrollment Period (GEP) allows beneficiaries to enroll in Medicare Part A and Medicare Part B for the first time if they missed their The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
-Most people enroll in Medicare at age 65.....
+Medicare’s General Enrollment Period (GEP) allows beneficiaries to enroll in Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. for the first time if they missed their The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
+Most people enroll in Medicare at age 65..
 The GEP runs from January 1 to March 31.1Medicare.gov, “When does Medicare coverage start?“, Accessed October 1, 2021

 - Late enrollment penalties may apply when enrolling in Medicare outside of the Initial Enrollment Period.